quintilesims/consul/example/terraform/README.md

 This walkthrough will show you how to deploy a Consul server and a Hello World service that gets registered to the Consul server using the [Layer0 Terraform Plugin](http://layer0.ims.io/reference/terraform-plugin/).
 It is assumed you are running all commands from this directory.

-**NOTICE:** This walkthrough assumes you have [Layer0 v0.9.0](http://layer0.ims.io/releases/) and [Terraform v0.9.0](https://www.terraform.io/downloads.html) or greater installed.
+**NOTICE:** This walkthrough assumes you have [Layer0 v0.10.3](http://layer0.ims.io/releases/) and [Terraform v0.9.4](https://www.terraform.io/downloads.html) installed.

 ## The Consul Module
-This section will detail some of the terraform configuration found in this example.
+This section details some of the terraform configuration found in this example.
 To simply create everything, feel free to jump to the next section.

 The configuration in `terraform` directory in this repo holds a [Terraform Module](https://www.terraform.io/intro/getting-started/modules.html).